krame505/truth-table-generator/README.md

 # Truth table generator
 Tool that renders truth tables for Boolean expressions

-To install on Ubunut/Debian Linux, run `./install`.
+To install on Ubuntu/Debian Linux, run `./install`.
 Other distributions and Macs may require installing pandoc with a different package manager.
+Requires version java >= 8.